jed-harwood/SGM/TARGAR/README.md

 with one user-facing runner and shared backend code for paths, defaults, summaries, and model dispatch.

+Notation in this folder uses `d` for the signal dimension, i.e. the number of nodes, stations, or variables.
+In TAR-GAR(p,q), `p` is the autoregressive order and `q` is the polynomial order in the graph Laplacian.

 ## Contents

 | File or folder | Description |